foss4g-europe/2025-foss4g-europe.github.io/content/call-for-proposals/_index.md

 Europe experience by taking part in the
 [**community vote**](https://talks.osgeo.org/foss4g-europe-2025/p/voting/signup/).

+You can vote until Sunday, **2 March** end-of-day in the CET timezone.

 ## Academic Program
 The CfP will be open from **17 January 2025** until **3 March 2025**